Application of Sharia by country: United Arab Emirates

-Dubai and Ras Al Khaimah are not part of the federal judicial system.
+Since September 2020, Sharia is applied to matters of personal status for Muslims and to determine blood money amounts, while other aspects of the law, including criminal law and non-Muslim personal status is governed by civil law.
+The federal and local court systems comprises Sharia courts and civil courts.

+In September 2020, corporal punishment was officially removed as a legal form of punishment under UAE federal law.
+Article 1 of the Federal Penal Code was amended in 2020 to state that Sharia applies only to retribution and blood money punishments and the decree defined legal forms of punishment are retribution and blood money punishments, capital punishment, life imprisonment, temporary imprisonment incarceration, detention, and fines.
+Previously the article stated that "provisions of the Islamic Law shall apply to the crimes of doctrinal punishment, punitive punishment and blood money" making flogging, stoning, amputation, and crucifixion technically legal punishments for criminal offences such as adultery, pre-marital sex, and drug or alcohol consumption.

 Uzbekistan

 It has a civil law system.

 Yemen

 Law 20/1992 regulates personal status.
-The constitution mentions sharia.
+The constitution mentions Sharia.
 Penal law provides for application of hadd penalties for certain crimes, although the extent of implementation is unclear.
 Article 263 of the 1994 penal code states that "the adulterer and adulteress without suspicion or coercion are punished with whipping by one hundred strokes as a penalty if not married. [...]
 If the adulterer or the adulteress are married, they are punished by stoning them to death."

 Europe

 Bosnia and Herzegovina

 In spite of the fact that the country has a slight Muslim majority, it has a civil law system.

 Germany

 Under certain conditions, Sharia rules on domestic relations are recognized by German courts based on private international law if no party has German citizenship.
-As a result, cases such as marriage, divorce, as well as many personal cases cannot be handled under German law if it is between Muslims who are not citizens (For example, a couple from Pakistan moves to Germany, they don't have citizenship and then a divorce happens, unlike in other Western societies like Canada or the UK, the couple cannot get the divorce done under secular German law but only under sharia.)
+As a result, cases such as marriage, divorce, as well as many personal cases cannot be handled under German law if it is between Muslims who are not citizens.
 The outcome in most circumstances must not violate the principles of the German legal system according to the ordre public.
-The only times it can violate the German legal system are situations like for example when a non-citizen Muslim woman wants an equal inheritance but because of the use of sharia law in the German legal system, the woman does not have that choice, no matter if the deceased relative lived in Germany or abroad.